 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-At Dec.
-31, 2019 and 2018, according to Standard and Poor's (S&P) evaluations, the investment-grade bond portfolio exhibited an overall quality rating of A+ and AA-, respectively.
+At both Dec.
+31, 2020 and 2019, according to Standard and Poor's (S&P) evaluations, the investment-grade bond portfolio exhibited an overall quality rating of A+.
 The Bloomberg Barclays U.S. Aggregate Bond Index is the benchmark for performance measurement of the investment-grade bond portfolio.
-At Dec.
-31, 2019 and 2018, the Bloomberg Barclays U.S. Aggregate Bond Index had an average S&P quality rating of AA- and AA, respectively.
+At both Dec.
+31, 2020 and 2019, the Bloomberg Barclays U.S. Aggregate Bond Index had an average S&P quality rating of AA-.

 At both Dec.
-31, 2019 and 2018, according to S&P evaluations, the high-yield portion of the credit portfolio exhibited an overall quality rating of B+.
+31, 2020 and 2019, according to S&P evaluations, the high-yield portion of the credit portfolio exhibited an overall quality rating of B+.
 The FTSE High-Yield Cash-Pay Capped Index is the benchmark for performance measurement of the credit portfolio.
-At Dec.
-31, 2019 and 2018, according to S&P evaluations, the benchmark exhibited an average quality rating of BB+ and B+, respectively.
+At both Dec.
+31, 2020 and 2019, according to S&P evaluations, the benchmark exhibited an average quality rating of B+.

-The investment policy does not explicitly outline an acceptable level of credit risk for the investment-grade bond or credit portfolios, but the board's adoption of their respective benchmark indices is an implicit adoption of the market risk inherent in these portfolios.
+The investment policy does not explicitly outline an acceptable level of credit risk for the investmentgrade bond or credit portfolios, but the board's adoption of their respective benchmark indices is an implicit adoption of the market risk inherent in these portfolios.